 The expert team at arthritisCARE will tailor your treatment based on your symptoms and the severity of your condition.
 When it comes to Ankylosing Spondylitis medications, Brisbane patients have a range of treatment options available to them.

 Each treatment has its own benefits, as well as its own risks.
 If necessary, you may need to try several different treatments to ensure you find the one that is right for you.

 - physiotherapy exercises (such as hydrotherapy or exercises in water), to keep the spine flexible and improve posture

 - disease-modifying anti-rheumatic drugs (DMARDs) or biologics which both act by altering the underlying disease rather than treating symptoms.

 What can I do?

-See a Rheumatologist.
-A Rheumatologist can diagnose AS and make sure you get the right treatment.
+- See a Rheumatologist: A Rheumatologist can diagnose AS and make sure you commence the right treatment as early as possible in the course of your disease.
 If you have AS and have not seen a Rheumatologist, ask your doctor about a referral.
-See the Working with your healthcare team information sheet.

-Live a healthy life.
-Eat a healthy diet, stop smoking and reduce stress to help your overall health and wellbeing.
+- Adopting a healthy lifestyle: Ensuring a healthy diet, avoiding smoking and actively working to reduce stress will help improve your overall health and wellbeing.

 - Keeping active: Regular sports and physical activity help to improve general fitness and wellbeing.
 Even a little bit of active movement or yoga each day can make a significant difference to the way you feel.